tcquinn/GCD-course-project/CodeBook.md

 These strings are combined in a self-explanatory way to produce the variable names.
 In a few cases, the `Body` designation is repeated (e.g., `fBodyBodyAccJerkMag.mean`).
 This repetition was present in the original data and does not appear to be explained by the accompanying code book.
 We suspect it is a typographical error, but we have preserved it here.

 All features are normalized.

+### UCI HAR data - summary.rda

+The file `UCI HAR data - summary.rda` is a file containing the mean of each feature for each subject and activity.
+The columns are identical in structure to `UCI HAR data.rda`.

+### UCI HAR data - summary.txt

+The file `UCI HAR data - summary.txt`is just a text version of `UCI HAR data - summary.rda`, created by the command `write.table()` with `row.names=FALSE` and all other options default.